-The Italian Cultural Institute of Chicago, directed by Silvio Marchetti, is the cultural office of the Consulate General of Italy in Chicago.
-Founded in 1985, the Institute is one of five cultural agencies of the Italian Ministry of Foreign Affairs in the United States.
+The Italian Cultural Institute in Chicago is the cultural office of the Consulate General of Italy in Chicago.
+Founded in 1985, the Institute is one of five cultural agencies of the Department of Foreign Affairs and International Cooperation in the United States.
 It is located in the heart of Chicago along the Magnificent Mile.
-The Institute serves as a convenient source for information about Italian life and culture that showcases Italy’s classic and contemporary heritage with particular reference to art, music, cinema, design, architecture, science, and technology.
-The Institute is also home to a school of Italian language and culture, as well as a venue for art exhibitions and film screenings.
-The Institute works alongside the Consulate General of Italy in Chicago to forge relationships with local universities and research institutions.
-We promote English translations of Italian authors with local publishers and publicize information about Italian prizes in art and literature.
-We also work with ENIT (The Italian State Tourist Board) to promote tourism and travel to Italy.
+The Institute operates as a source of information on Italian life and culture and showcases Italian classical and contemporary heritage with particular reference to art, music, cinema, design, architecture, literature, fashion, to theatre, cuisine, science and technology.

 The Italian Cultural Institute of Chicago offers the following services to the public: